getty-zig/getty.so/pages/guide/serializers.md

     // defined customization is not supported or needed by your serializer,
     // you can pass in null for these parameters.
     //
-    // Don't worry about these for now.
+    // You can ignore these parameters for now.
 We'll come back to them later. comptime user_sbt: anytype,
     comptime serializer_sbt: anytype,